onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 Explicitly label the visibility of functions and state variables.
 Functions can be specified as being `external`, `public`, `internal` or `private`.
 Please understand the differences between them, for example, `external` may be sufficient instead of `public`.
 For state variables, `external` is not possible.
 Labeling the visibility explicitly will make it easier to catch incorrect assumptions about who can call the function or access the variable.

+* `External` functions are part of the contract interface.
+An external function `f` cannot be called internally (i.e. `f()` does not work, but `this.f()` works).
+* `Public` functions are part of the contract interface and can be either called internally or via messages.
+For public state variables, an automatic getter function (see below) is generated.
+* `Internal` functions and state variables can only be accessed internally, without using `this`.
+* `Private` functions and state variables are only visible for the contract they are defined in and not in derived contracts. **Note**: Everything that is inside a contract is visible to all observers external to the blockchain, even `Private` variables.<sup><a href='https://solidity.readthedocs.io/en/develop/contracts.html?#visibility-and-getters'>\*</a></sup>

 ```sol
 // bad
 uint x; // the default is internal for state variables, but it should be made explicit